-It’s an ambitious production: shoot a complete music video using only three long moving camera shots with set changes occurring during each shot.
-Eighteen-year-old singer/songwriter Sody is the star performing her heart-felt ballad “Maybe it was me.”
+It’s an ambitious production: shoot a complete music video using only three, long, moving cameras shots with set changes occurring during each shot.
+Eighteen-year-old singer/songwriter Sody is the star performing her heart-felt ballad ‘Maybe it was me.’

 The shoot is the vision of director Charlie Sarsfield.
 In charge of the lighting and cinematography is Olan Collardy while Josh Brooks is flying the camera on his Steadicam.
 1st AC Benji Kirkmam has already spent the morning prepping and rigging the camera.
 Alister Chapman is also on set to provide the below in-depth article.

-We had low-light scenarios, and when the camera came up close to the talent I could still see good colors, the skin still looked good.
+We had low light scenarios, and when the camera came up close to the talent I could still see good colours, the skin still looked good.

 Director of Photography

-No cine-style camera would be complete without a lens.
-For the first part of the video a Zeiss Supreme 35 mm full-frame prime lens was used.
+No cine style camera would be complete without a lens.
+For the first part of the video a Zeiss Supreme 35mm full-frame prime lens was used.
 For the second part of the video a Sony E-Mount SEL35F14Z prime lens was used.
 Aperture throughout the shoot was maintained at f2.8 for a consistent look and depth of field.
 The FX9 has a locking E-Mount lens mount, so it’s plenty strong enough to support PL Mount cine lenses via a simple adaptor.
-This is one of the key E-Mount benefits—the user can quickly switch between different adaptors to use just about any lens on the FX9.
-Plus, just like the FS7 and FS5 you are able to use the cameras Super 35 mm mode with optical adaptors to increase the effective aperture of many full-frame lenses for low light shooting.
+This is one of the key E-Mount benefits – the user can quickly switch between different adapters to use just about any lens on the FX9.
+Plus, just like the FS7 and FS5 you are able to use the cameras Super35mm mode with optical adapters to increase the effective aperture of many full-frame lenses for low light shooting.
 But for this shoot full-frame lenses are being used, because this is a full-frame camera.
 The sensor is a brand new 6K sensor designed especially for this camera.
 We could see from the images on the monitors that this sensor is new.
 It has over 15 stops of dynamic range and a much lower noise level than earlier generations of similar cameras.

 Between the lens and the sensor there is an Electronic Variable ND filter.
 This gives you the option of a clear setting and then a smoothly adjustable range of ND from 2 stops to 7 stops.
-The convenience factor is obvious, but its seamless operation in combination with the large-frame sensor and fast autofocus is a creative game-changer.
-Extensive testing of the ND filter system revealed no changes to the color of the camera’s output, accurate ND values and it does not polarize light in the same way that front of lens variable ND filters can.
+The convenience factor is obvious, but its seamless operation in combination with the large frame sensor and fast autofocus is a creative game-changer.
+Extensive testing of the ND filter system revealed no changes to the colour of the camera’s output, accurate ND values and it does not polarise light in the same way that front of lens variable ND filters can.

-This new state-of-the-art sensor has several tricks up its sleeve.
+This new state of the art sensor has several tricks up its sleeve.
 Like Sony’s flagship VENICE digital cinema camera, the FX9 has Dual Base ISO.
 When shooting log or raw it can shoot at both 800 ISO and 4000 ISO with no difference in dynamic range and almost no difference in noise.
-It’s remarkably noise-free at both ISOs.
-You also have a choice of low and high base ISOs in custom mode.
-Contributing to the low noise level is the way the camera down samples from the 6K full-frame of the sensor to 3840 x 2160 UHD for recording.
-Starting with a 6K image when recording UHD gives not only less noise, but also greater luma and chroma resolution than possible from a similar 4K sensor.
-This is known as supersampling and the more I think about it, the more it makes sense on a camera like this.
+It’s remarkably noise-free at both ISO’s.
+You also have a choice of low and high base ISO’s in custom mode.
+Contributing to the low noise level is the way the camera down samples from the 6K full-frame of the sensor to 3840×2160 UHD for recording.
+Starting with a 6K image when recording UHD gives not only less noise but also greater luma and chroma resolution than possible from a similar 4K sensor.
+This is known as supersampling and the more I think about it the more it makes sense on a camera like this.

-All of the current large-sensor video cameras on the market use Bayer sensors.
-Because of the way a Bayer sensor works, the resolution of the captured footage is around 0.7x the sensor’s pixel count.
+All of the current large sensor video cameras on the market use bayer sensors.
+Because of the way a bayer sensor works, the resolution of the captured footage is around 0.7x the sensor’s pixel count.
 Typically a camera with a 4K sensor will have an actual resolution of around 2.8 to 3K.
 Starting at 6K and downsampling to 4K or UHD means that the actual recorded resolution will be 4K.
-What this means is that, compared to an FS7, the files will be more detailed and higher resolution.
+What this means is that compared to an FS7 the files will be more detailed and higher resolution.
 Yet the file size remains exactly the same and the workflow remains the same.
 If you could record the 6K directly from the camera, the files would be twice the size of the current files.
 But there will be almost no difference in the actual resolution of the footage.
-So for no real benefit, you would have to deal with much bigger files that would require a lot more processing power in post-production.
-So really, downsampling in-camera makes a lot of sense.
-Your workflow doesn’t change and you really will get a higher resolution image.
+So for no real benefit you would have to deal with much bigger files that would require a lot more processing power in post production.
+So really down sampling in camera makes a lot of sense.
+Your workflow doesn’t change and you really will have a higher resolution image.